 About this same time, I also became more aware of the shapes of the girls and women around me.
 Several of my girlfriends were built like me, but a few stood tall and slim.
 I envied them.
 Their legs seemed to run so effortlessly and the gait of their walk was as graceful as a ballerina.
 I didn’t know what “thigh gap” was in 1983, but having legs that didn’t touch in the middle seemed desirable, even then.

 I waged battle with my thighs for the next few decades.
 Through school, careers, and even four full-term pregnancies.
 And, though God has taken me pretty far on this journey to overcome my own body image struggles, some days I still look down and grip as much thigh flesh as I can fit into one hand and I think, “If I could just get rid of all this…then I’d be happy.”
+With this mindset, it’s difficult to help your daughter with her body image.

 When I was a child, models still ate meals, television stars could wear a size six and look normal, and computers were only for government agencies.
 The only other girls I could really compare myself to were those in my class, in my town, and on the Cosby Show or Growing Pains.

 Even though I work hard to protect my daughter from images on the iPad, we pass several leopard print bikini-clad women on billboards every time we drive into the city.
 Though I’m choosy with what we watch on television, the model in the cosmetics commercial or the advertisement for the Victoria’s Secret fashion show will frequently catch me off guard, and I watch my daughter’s eyes take it all in (as I scramble to find the remote).
 I struggle with how much to say on the topic.
 Is she picking up their messages?
 Is she comparing herself to those images, already?
 Or is she just watching intently because she’s anxious for the Voice to come back on?
+I worry about how these things will negatively impact her and my ability to help he with body image.

 At seven years old, my daughter’s biggest problem with mirrors is becoming so transfixed–smiling at herself– that she struggles to finish brushing her teeth.
 But according to the data, girls as young as age six start questioning their appearance and begin to battle their body image.
 Moms at MOPS meetings I’ve been speaking to this year have confirmed this.